62maxime/FoodTracker/README.md

 - [ ] Return code standard

 ## API description
+### SSL
+The server is started using HTTPS only on the port 8443 (See below how to generate the keystore).

 ### Basic Authentication
 Call to methods with **Authentication required** set to YES must include in the header the username and the password split by `:` encoded in base64.

 Example:
 ```